joe-opensrc/vim-borges/README.md

 TODO:
 ```
-  find a way of handling spaces / column offsets in an intelligent manner...
+  - find a way of handling spaces / column offsets in an intelligent manner...
     perhaps with different notation, e.g., '%1{ }'
+  - look to making it memory sensible...streaming from top of file
+  - maybe try and get it working again with functions and not norm gestures...
+  - maybe look to using quickfix/loclist
+  - make copy of current buffer and work on that

 ```